crhall-writing/crhall-writing.github.io/_poems/plug-in-turn-on-and-cop-out.md

 and there’s so much we can do to make it stop

 “that’s no matter.
-do you know how long its been
+do you know how long it's been
 since a woman’s last finished me off?”